Disease Guide ·Hot Spots ·2026

 Symptoms - What to Watch For

-A red, moist, oozing patch of skin that appears suddenly — often overnight.
-The area is hot to the touch, painful, and may smell bad.
-Hair loss around the lesion.
-Pus or sticky discharge matting the surrounding fur.
-The dog obsessively licks, scratches, or chews the area.
-Hot spots can grow from a small spot to several inches wide within hours.
+A red, moist, oozing patch that appears suddenly, often overnight.
+Hot to the touch, painful, and foul-smelling.
+Hair loss and pus or discharge matting the fur.
+Dogs obsessively lick or chew the area.
+Lesions can grow from small spots to several inches wide within hours.
 Can spread from small to several inches overnight

 Diagnosis - $50-$100